AbledaPeter/acme-insights/README.md

 ## Data

-Under the `data` directory, you will find a CSV file that contains orders and returns from a fictional company, [Acme Corporation](http://en.wikipedia.org/wiki/Acme_Corporation).
+Under the `data` directory, you will find a CSV file that contains orders and returns of a fictional company, [Acme Corporation](http://en.wikipedia.org/wiki/Acme_Corporation).

 ## Task